Fantantonio/Fantantonio/README.md

 ### I'm a Developer, inline figure skating and figure skating coach

 * 🎓 I have a bachelor degree in computer science at Ca' Foscari University of Venice
-* 💻 I’m currently working on a Django project
+* 💻 I’m currently working with Django and NW.js
 * 🏅 Fun fact: I won seven World Championships medals and I'm five times European and four times National Champion (Inline Figure Skating)

 ### ✉️ Connect with me: